Combining rigorous academics with a variety of experiential learning opportunities

 Northeastern’s approach to education combines rigorous academics with experiential learning anchored by our world-renowned cooperative education program.
 Experiential learning encompasses our co-op program as well as research, global experiences, service learning, and student organizations.

 Co-op affords students the chance to work in engineering practice prior to graduation.
 Through this program, undergraduate and graduate students gain hands-on, professional experience as well as a chance to build personal connections and contacts within their field of interest.
 Undergraduate students typically work six months at a time doing two to three co-ops while a student.
 Graduate students can do an internship or a co-op.
 Their co-op is either 4-, 6-, or 8-months in length.
-Co-op placements are offered locally, nationally, and globally.
+Co-op opportunities are offered locally, nationally, and globally.